City of San Juan Bautista

 Location.
 36° 50.729′ N, 121° 32.236′ W. Marker is in San Juan Bautista, California, in San Benito County.
 Marker is on Polk Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 24 Polk Street, San Juan Bautista CA 95045, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-De Anza Expedition 1775 – 1776 (within shouting distance of this marker); Settler's Cabin (within shouting distance of this marker); Progress Becomes History (about 300 feet away, measured in a direct line); El Camino Real Bell (was about 300 feet away but has been reported missing. ); San Juan Bautista Historic District (about 400 feet away); Castro/Breen Adobe and Plaza Hotel (about 500 feet away); Veterans of the World War (about 500 feet away); Mission San Juan Bautista (about 500 feet away).
+De Anza Expedition 1775 – 1776 (within shouting distance of this marker); Settler's Cabin (within shouting distance of this marker); Progress Becomes History (about 300 feet away, measured in a direct line); San Juan Bautista Historic District (about 400 feet away); Castro/Breen Adobe and Plaza Hotel (about 500 feet away); Veterans of the World War (about 500 feet away); Mission San Juan Bautista (about 500 feet away); Castro - Breen Adobe (about 500 feet away).
 Touch for a list and map of all markers in San Juan Bautista.

 Credits.
 This page was last revised on September 7, 2019.
-This page originally submitted on September 4, 2019, by Frank Gunshow Sanchez of Hollister, California.
-This page has been viewed 46 times since then.
+It was originally submitted on September 4, 2019, by Frank Gunshow Sanchez of Hollister, California.
+This page has been viewed 86 times since then and 30 times this year.
 Photo 1. submitted on September 4, 2019, by Frank Gunshow Sanchez of Hollister, California. • Andrew Ruppenstein was the editor who published this page.